Click the triangles!

 Working with Pentominoes, a book of lessons available from Didax

-- Four books of geometric puzzles (free!), using superTangrams:
+- Five books of geometric puzzles (free!), using superTangrams

 Information about a book (co-authored with George W. Hart) using the Zome System -- the ultimate 3D manipulative: Zome Geometry